awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-prepare.md

    1. To create a notebook, in the **Files** tab, choose **New**, and **conda\_python3**\.
 This pre\-installed environment includes the default Anaconda installation and Python 3\.

-   1. Name the notebook\.
+   1. In the Jupyter notebook, under **File**, choose **Save as**, and name the notebook\.

 1. Copy the following Python code and paste it into your notebook\.
-Add the name of the S3 bucket that you created in [Step 1: Setting Up](gs-set-up.md), and run the code\.
-The `get_execution_role` function retrieves the IAM role you created at the time of creating your notebook instance\.
+Add the name of the S3 bucket that you created in [Set Up Amazon SageMaker](gs-set-up.md), and run the code\.
+The `get_execution_role` function retrieves the IAM role you created when you created your notebook instance\.

    ```
    from sagemaker import get_execution_role